Bimfortune12/LITA-CLASS-PROJECT/README.md

 The ETL is used for data transformation from a particular structure to data that can be analysed.

 ### Data Storage
-A data can either be stored in the...... premises; that is within the organization and anybody that needs to access the data must be within the organization. cloud; here data is stored in the ware house and the data can only be retrieved via the internet.
+A data can either be stored in the premises; that is within the organization and anybody that needs to access the data must be within the organization. cloud; here data is stored in the ware house and the data can only be retrieved via the internet.

 ### Tools used